 Today’s blog is all about our favorite glittering, gleaming, light-catching gem: diamonds!
-Specifically, the most popular cut of all: round brilliant cut diamonds.
+Specifically, the most popular cut of all: round brilliant cut diamonds and explaing it's anatomy!

 From the top to the tip, we’re explaining every portion and proportion that makes a stone either seriously sparkling or drab and dull.
 Every one of these sections plays a role in a diamond’s cut quality, and ultimately, it’s level of brilliance, fire, and sparkle.